 On Feb.
-2, 2020, the world will be betting on Super Bowl LIV, which will bring together, as always, the top two teams in the AFC and the NFC.
+13, 2022, the world will be betting on Super Bowl 56, which will bring together, as always, the top two teams in the AFC and the NFC.

-There are 53 Super Bowls already in the annals of history and an equal number of players who have their name attached to football lore forever with an award-worthy performance on the game’s biggest possible stage.
-Predicting the winner of the Super Bowl MVP trophy is always fun and there are undeniably some heavy favorites worth a look going in.
+There are 55 Super Bowls already in the annals of history and an equal number of players who have their name attached to football lore forever with an award-worthy performance on the game’s biggest possible stage.
+Predicting the winner of the MVP trophy is always one of the favorite Super Bowl prop bets and there are undeniably some heavy favorites worth a look going in.

 |DraftKings Sportsbook||FanDuel Sportsbook|

-Here’s a quick look at some of the top choices.
-For a crash course on football gambling terminology and bet types, visit our NFL betting guide.
+For a crash course on more football gambling terminology and bet types, visit our NFL odds & betting guide.

-The award going to Edelman marked the first time a wide receiver had received the MVP since 2009.
+The last time a non-QB won the award was in 2019 when WR Julian Edelman, on the receiving end of Brady, pulled it off.
+It was the first time a wide receiver had received the MVP since 2009.